Alimohammad360/Alimohammad/starting_with_questions.md

 Larry AI was a great assistance in realizing column titles with quotation marks surrounding it.
 Without it, PGadmin4 was not picking up the feed.

-Answer: United States (Country), City (N/A) Product ordered: 456/visitorId
+Answer: United States (Country), Rexburg, (City) Product ordered: 250.5/ VistorId
         South Korea, Seoul, 456/VisitorId
         Malaysia, N/A 456
         Spain, N/A 456